 The platform has recently been modernised to address the developments in operations and regulations.
 The latest updates have enabled Free-Route operations above 30,500 feet in the skies over Italy and the so-called “Data Link” operations (i.e. the sending of messages between controllers and pilots in place of voice communications).

-- ERATO (En-Route Air Traffic Organizer), a tool developed by ENAV and DSNA, which integrates new functions to help ATCs to identify and manage potential medium term traffic conflicts
+In order to support greater capacity and fluidity of traffic some new automation components are being implemented.
+ERATO (En-Route Air Traffic Organizer), a tool developed by ENAV and DSNA, which integrates new functions to help ATCs to identify and manage potential medium term traffic conflicts

 The SATCAS system in operation in ACCs will be replaced by a new platform called 4-Flight.